faresismail96/blog/content/posts/Type Classes.md

 5. Traverse:

+    Long story short, traverse is a map followed by a sequence

     Used to traverse a structure with an effect.
     So whats the difference between traverse and a map?
 Traverse is an abstraction over things that can be traversed over.